helle253/notes/notes/tabletop.black-island-college.session-4.md

 Moats of Yib.

-That which squats in the jungle of Kled .
+That which squats in the Jungle of Kled .
 The tablets point this way.

 The patient one comes to earth? returns?